The effect of spin mismodeling on gravitational-wave measurements of the binary neutron star mass distribution: Introduction

 Such measurements utilize the framework of hierarchical Bayesian inference (e.g. \citealt{Mandel:2009pc, Thrane:2018qnx}), where the properties of the population as a whole are determined while taking into account the uncertainty on the parameters of individual sources and the selection effect introduced by the varying sensitivity of the detector to sources with different properties~\citep{Loredo_2004, Mandel:2018mve, Vitale:2020aaz}.
 This requires both unbiased parameter estimates for individual sources and physically realistic models for the population and detector sensitivity.
 One potential source of systematic error is the correlation between measurements of the intrinsic parameters describing binary neutron star systems, including the masses, spins, and tidal deformabilities of the components. \citet{Wysocki:2020myz} and \citet{Golomb:2021tll} recently demonstrated that unphysical assumptions about the equation of state (or tidal deformability) when measuring the mass distribution independently can lead to biases with as few as 37 events, emphasizing the importance of fitting these distributions simultaneously.

 The mass ratio and spin components aligned with the orbital angular momentum are particularly correlated for individual sources~\citep{Cutler:1994ys, Hannam:2013uu, Berry:2014jja, Farr:2015lna, Ng:2018neg}.
 This is due to the fact that for a given chirp mass, $\mathcal{M} \equiv (m_{1}m_{2})^{3/5}/(m_{1} + m_{2})^{1/5}$, binaries with larger spins aligned with the orbital angular momentum will merge more slowly~\citep{Campanelli:2006uy}, while binaries with more unequal mass ratios will merge more quickly, introducing a degenerate effect on the waveform.
 Gravitational-wave analyses of individual BNS sources typically assume two different priors for the spin distributions, a ``low-spin'' prior and a ``high-spin'' prior~\citep{LIGOScientific:2017vwq, LIGOScientific:2020aai}.
-The ``low-spin`` prior restricts the maximum dimensionless spin magnitude to $|\boldsymbol{\chi}| \leq 0.05$, informed by the spins of galactic double neutron stars that will merge within a Hubble time~\citep{Lorimer:2008se, Lo:2010bj}.
-The ``high-spin`` prior extends to $|\boldsymbol{\chi}| \lesssim 0.89$, as allowed by available waveform models without making any assumptions about the consistency of the system with the observed galactic population.
-It is worth noting that pulsars have been observed with spins as high as $|\boldsymbol{\chi}| \lesssim 0.4$~\citep{Hessels:2006ze}.
+The ``low-spin'' prior restricts the maximum dimensionless spin magnitude---defined as $|\boldsymbol{\chi}| = c|\mathbf{S}|/(Gm^{2})$, where $\boldsymbol{S}$ is the spin vector of the neutron star with mass $m$---to $|\boldsymbol{\chi}| \leq 0.05$, informed by the spins of Galactic double neutron stars that will merge within a Hubble time~\citep{Lorimer:2008se, Lo:2010bj, 2018PhRvD..98d3002Z}.
+The ``high-spin'' prior extends to $|\boldsymbol{\chi}| \lesssim 0.89$, as allowed by available waveform models without making any assumptions about the consistency of the system with the observed Galactic population.
+It is worth noting that pulsars have been observed with spins as high as $|\boldsymbol{\chi}| \lesssim 0.4$, even in binary systems~\citep{Hessels:2006ze}.